Kichura/MCWine/README.md

 If you need to acquire a smaller version of this modpack, Then you can [try this branch](https://github.com/Kichura/MCWine/tree/Lite) out for a lite version (For the MultiMC version, [See this page instead](https://github.com/Kichura/MCWine/tree/MultiMC-Lite)).

+### Beta MCWine branch

+If you want to take part of the bleeding edge version of MCWine then you can [try this branch](https://github.com/Kichura/MCWine/tree/Beta) for the latest versions including MC's 1.17.x version instead of the previous one, However please note that this can contain more bugs/issues in this branch unlike standard for example.

 ### The following mods are owned by (Using original names with URLs instead):

 - [Alternate-EntityCulling (Aka EntityCulling Fabric/Forge)](https://www.curseforge.com/minecraft/mc-mods/entityculling) - **tr9zw**,